HathorNetwork/rfcs/0000-template.md

   theoretical background.

-This section is intended to encourage you as an author to think about the lessons from other languages, provide readers of your RFC with a fuller picture.
-If there is no prior art, that is fine - your ideas are interesting to us whether they are brand new or if it is an adaptation from other languages.
+This section is intended to encourage you as an author to think about the lessons from other blockchains, provide readers of your RFC with a fuller picture.
+If there is no prior art, that is fine - your ideas are interesting to us whether they are brand new or if it is an adaptation from other blockchains.

-Note that while precedent set by other languages is some motivation, it does not on its own motivate an RFC.
-Please also take into consideration that rust sometimes intentionally diverges from common language features.
+Note that while precedent set by other blockchains is some motivation, it does not on its own motivate an RFC.
+Please also take into consideration that Hathor sometimes intentionally diverges from common blockchain features.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions